ki-preclinical-imaging-and-testing/science_data_kit/docs/high_priority_tasks.md

 ## 3. Operationalize Chat Page with Neo4j Graph RAG

-### Current Issues
+### Current Status
-The chat functionality in `app/chat.py` has GraphRAG code that is currently commented out.
-The page needs to be operationalized with proper Neo4j graph RAG library integration and form inputs for different LLM connections.
+The chat functionality in `app/chat.py` is now working in a basic way for OpenAI.
+It serves as an MVP (Minimum Viable Product) demonstrating that the application can communicate with an LLM.
+The GraphRAG code has been uncommented and implemented with proper error handling, and the conversation interface has been improved for better readability.

+### Completed Steps
+- ✅ Uncommented and fixed GraphRAG functionality
+- ✅ Added proper error handling for GraphRAG queries
+- ✅ Implemented connection pooling for efficient database access
+- ✅ Created authentication form for LLM API credentials
+- ✅ Implemented multiple LLM provider support (OpenAI, Anthropic, Ollama)
+- ✅ Enhanced chat interface with improved formatting
+- ✅ Added conversation history management

-### Implementation Steps
+### Remaining Implementation Steps

-#### Implement Neo4j Graph RAG Library Integration
+#### Further Enhance Neo4j Graph RAG Library Integration
-1. **Uncomment and fix GraphRAG functionality**
-   - Uncomment the GraphRAG imports and implementation in `chat.py`
-   - Update the code to work with the latest version of the library
+1. **Improve schema extraction**
+   - Enhance the schema extraction process for better query generation
+   - Add support for more complex schema relationships
-   - Implement proper initialization and configuration
+   - Implement schema caching for better performance

-2. **Add proper error handling**
+2. **Enhance error handling**
-   - Implement comprehensive error handling for GraphRAG queries
+   - Implement more comprehensive error handling for edge cases
-   - Add fallback options when queries fail
-   - Create user-friendly error messages
+   - Add more detailed error messages for troubleshooting
+   - Create a logging system for tracking query performance

-3. **Implement connection pooling**
+3. **Optimize connection management**
-   - Add connection pooling for efficient database access
+   - Improve connection pooling for high-load scenarios
-   - Implement proper resource management
+   - Implement connection health monitoring
-   - Add monitoring for connection health
+   - Add automatic reconnection for dropped connections

-#### Add Form Input for Different LLM Connections
+#### Enhance LLM Connections
-1. **Create authentication form**
-   - Design and implement a form for LLM API credentials
-   - Add validation for API keys and endpoints
+1. **Improve credential management**
-   - Implement secure storage of credentials
+   - Implement more secure storage for API credentials

-2. **Implement multiple provider support**
-   - Add support for different LLM providers (OpenAI, Anthropic, etc.)
-   - Create provider-specific configuration options
-   - Implement adapter pattern for provider interchangeability

-3. **Add credential validation**
-   - Implement real-time validation of API credentials
+   - Add credential validation with API provider
-   - Add secure storage using environment variables or a secrets manager
    - Create a credential rotation strategy

+2. **Expand provider support**
+   - Add support for more LLM providers
+   - Implement provider-specific optimizations
+   - Create a unified API for all providers

-#### Enhance Chat Interface
+#### Further Enhance Chat Interface
 1. **Improve response formatting**
-   - Enhance the display of chat responses
-   - Add support for markdown, code blocks, and other formatting
+   - Add support for markdown, code blocks, and other rich formatting
    - Implement syntax highlighting for code responses
+   - Enhance the visual design of the chat interface

-2. **Add conversation history management**
+2. **Enhance conversation management**
-   - Create a system for managing conversation history
    - Implement options for saving and loading conversations
-   - Add context window management for long conversations
+   - Add conversation summarization features
+   - Create conversation export functionality

-3. **Implement context-aware responses**
+3. **Improve context-aware responses**
-   - Enhance responses with graph context
+   - Enhance responses with more detailed graph context
    - Add visual elements showing relevant graph nodes
    - Implement interactive exploration of related concepts